dec-lied/firstOGLUI/README.md

 <h1> Initial Note / Disclaimer </h1>
   <p>This application is very minimal right now, the code took a long time to develop and I just wanted to make a minimal example UI to show my progress and how it works </p>
-  ~~IMPORTANT: For some reason this application, in my testing, uses a LOT of GPU and and more CPU than anticipated.
+  <p> <del> IMPORTANT: For some reason this application, in my testing, uses a LOT of GPU and and more CPU than anticipated.
 It could be solely due to freetype and the way I handle it, or I could have some strange GPU memory leak.
-It only uses 23MB of RAM so I'm not entirely sure, but I am going to look into it~~ <p> </p>
+It only uses 23MB of RAM so I'm not entirely sure, but I am going to look into it </del> </p>
    <p> This is fixed.
 I had vsync off so it was going full throttle on calculations.
 It now sits at a comfy 1.3% CPU and ~3% GPU. </p>

 <h1> How to download and execute </h1>